Menu

 “Say you spend money at a local shoe store,” explains local economist and author Michael Shuman.
 “Its employees then go to the supermarket, which might buy from a local farmer.
 The more times and the faster a dollar passes between hands without leakage, the more income, wealth, and jobs in a community.”

-Monadnock Region independent retailers sure do pass those dollars!
+And, Monadnock Region independent retailers sure do pass those dollars!
 They recirculate, on average, $62 of every $100 spent at their businesses back into our local economy.
 National chain stores return $14 of every $100 spent, while Amazon returns nearly zero.
+If everyone shifted just 10% of their purchases from national chains to locally owned retailers, we would return $27 million to our regional economy annually.

 Give a Gift of Job Growth